kaitvu/election-blog/content/post/2024-09-23-blog-3/index.md

 <tbody>
   <tr>
    <td style="text-align:right;"> 51.99 </td>
-   <td style="text-align:right;"> 46.66 </td>
+   <td style="text-align:right;"> 37.62 </td>
-   <td style="text-align:right;"> 57.33 </td>
+   <td style="text-align:right;"> 66.36 </td>
   </tr>
 </tbody>
 </table>

 This model predicts that Harris will receive about 52% of the national two-party popular vote in November.
-However, a caveat of this prediction is that it does not include polling data for the entire month of September: there is only polling data available up to the date of this blog's writing.
+However, the wide range between the lower and upper bounds (37.62% to 66.36%) suggests that there's a significant amount of uncertainty in this prediction, which may be due to the variance in the underlying polling data.
+Another caveat of this prediction is that it does not include polling data for the entire month of September: there is only polling data available up to the date of this blog's writing (September 16, 2024).

 ## Predicting 2024 State Two-Party Vote Share with Sept.
 Polling Averages
 I follow a similar series of steps to put together state-level predictions for the Democratic candidate's two-party vote share.
-First, I create an ordinary least squares (OLS) regression model for the relationship between state polling data from September of an election year and two-party popular vote share on the state level.
-I sourced state-level two-party popular vote data from the [Federal Election Commission](https://www.fec.gov/resources/cms-content/documents/federalelections2020.pdf) (see Appendix A).
-This is a regression table for the Democratic candidate's state-level popular vote share and state-level polling in September for the presidential elections from 1972-2020.
+First, I create an ordinary least squares (OLS) regression model for the relationship between state polling data from September of an election year and two-party popular vote share on the state level, and weight the model by weeks left before the election.
+I also narrow the year range to 2000-2020 to better reflect modern voter demographics, polling methodologies, and partisan alignments.

+This is a regression table for the Democratic candidate's state-level popular vote share and state-level polling in September for the presidential elections from 2000-2020.

 <table style="border-collapse:collapse; border:none;">
 <caption style="font-weight: bold; text-align:left;">Regression Table for State Sept.
-Polling (1972-2020)</caption>
+Polling (2020-2020)</caption>
 <tr>
 <th style="border-top: double; text-align:center; font-style:normal; font-weight:bold; padding:0.2cm;  text-align:left; ">&nbsp;</th>
 <th colspan="4" style="border-top: double; text-align:center; font-style:normal; font-weight:bold; padding:0.2cm; ">Democrat's State-Level Popular Vote Share</th>